Benedicta-Onyekwere/aws-bootcamp-cruddur-2023/journal/week6.md

   --query "GroupId" --output text) echo $CRUD_SERVICE_SG
 ```
-- Finished creating tthe service on the console and started debugging the issues.
+- Finished creating the service on the console and started debugging the issues.
 - Attached CloudWatchFullAccessPolicy and modified the CruddurServiceExecutionPolicy to include AllowECRAccess.
 ```sh
 {